jgnewman/norlunda/grammar.md

 {: .source}
 They are eating nothing. / They are not eating anything.

+Another way to perform negation is via the prefix **un-**, which can be compared to the word "not".
+This prefix can even be added to nouns in order to indicate the opposite of the noun's meaning.

+{: .showcase }
+**Un**seg dene vorde!

+{: .source}
+Take back (un-say) those words!

+{: .showcase }
+Dis ar ekka an kraud.
+Dee ar an **un**kraud.

+{: .source}
+This is not a plant.
+It's a weed.

 ## Verbs

 Apart from **vesan**, Norlunda has one other irregular verb: **hebban** _"to have"_.
 The present tense form of this verb is always **har**, and the past tense form is always **hadde**.